phoenixframework/phoenix/README.md

 end
 ```

-Routes specified using `get`, `post`, `put`, and `delete` respond to the correspdonding HTTP method.
+Routes specified using `get`, `post`, `put`, and `delete` respond to the corresponding HTTP method.
 The second and third parameters are the controller module and function, respectively.
 For example, the line `get "/files/*path", FileController, :show` above will route GET requests matching `/files/*path` to the `FileController.show` function.

 #### Resources